-- O. Equestrian Overlay Zoning District (EOZD): The EOZD is established to protect and enhance the Equestrian Preservation Areas of Wellington, as created by the Comprehensive Plan; to preserve, maintain and enhance the equestrian community, equestrian lifestyle, and development patterns which are consistent with the overall character of the equestrian community; and to identify and encourage types of land uses that are supportive of the equestrian character of the Equestrian Preservation Areas.
-The EOZD is consistent with the Residential A, Residential B, Residential C, Commercial Recreation and Neighborhood Commercial Future Land Use Map designations in the Land Use Element of the Comprehensive Plan. - P. Little Ranches Overlay Zoning District (LROZD): The LROZD is established to implement the community vision and values established in the Village charter and the Equestrian Element of Wellington's Comprehensive Plan; to preserve the equestrian character and lifestyle of the Palm Beach Little Ranches community and maintain the existing residential and equestrian development patterns in the neighborhood.
-The LROZD is consistent with the Residential B Future Land Use Map designation in the Land Use Element of the Comprehensive Plan. - Q. Rustic Ranches Overlay Zoning District (RROZD): The RROZD is established to that implement the community vision and values established in the Village charter and the Equestrian Element of Wellington's Comprehensive Plan; to preserve the equestrian character and lifestyle of the Rustic Ranches community and to maintain the existing residential and equestrian development patterns in the neighborhood.
-The RROZD is consistent with the Residential B Future Land Use Map designation in the Land Use Element of the Comprehensive Plan.
+A. Equestrian Overlay Zoning District (EOZD): The EOZD is established to protect and enhance the EPA of Wellington, as created by the Comprehensive Plan; to preserve, maintain and enhance the equestrian community, equestrian lifestyle, and development patterns which are consistent with the overall character of the equestrian community; and to identify and encourage types of land uses that are supportive of the equestrian character.
+The EOZD is consistent with the Residential

+- A, Residential B, Residential C, and Equestrian Commercial Recreation Future Land Use Map designations of the Land Use Element of the Comprehensive Plan. - B. Little Ranches Overlay Zoning District (LROZD): The LROZD is established to implement the community vision and values established in the Wellington charter and the Equestrian Element of Wellington's Comprehensive Plan to preserve the equestrian character and lifestyle of the Palm Beach Little Ranches community and maintain the existing residential and equestrian development patterns in the neighborhood.
+The LROZD is consistent with the Residential B Future Land Use Map designation of the Land Use Element of the Comprehensive Plan. - C. Rustic Ranches Overlay Zoning District (RROZD): The RROZD is established to that implement the community vision and values established in the Wellington charter and the Equestrian Element of Wellington's Comprehensive Plan to preserve the equestrian character and lifestyle of the Rustic Ranches community and to maintain the existing residential and equestrian development patterns in the neighborhood.
+The RROZD is consistent with the Residential B Future Land Use Map designation in of the Land Use Element of the Comprehensive Plan.

 Sec.
-6.1.2 - Official Zoning Map and District Boundaries
+6.1.4 - Official Zoning Map

-- A. The location and boundaries of the districts established in this article shall be set forth on the Official Zoning Map of Wellington and is incorporated by reference into this article.
-A copy of the Official Zoning Map is available for inspection by the general public during regular business hours in the offices of the PZB Department. - B. All amendments to the Official Zoning Map are approved by the Village Council.
-The PZB Director shall ensure the zoning map is updated to reflect amendments within seven (7) business days from the effective date of the amendment. - C. The new Official Zoning Map may correct drafting and clerical errors or omissions in the prior map, but no such corrections shall have the effect of amending the original Official Zoning Map or subsequent amendments thereto without a duly noticed public hearing pursuant to the procedures and standards of this Code.
+- A. The location and boundaries of the districts established in this Article shall be set forth on the Official Zoning Map of Wellington and the Official Zoning Map is incorporated by reference into this Article.
+A copy of the Official Zoning Map is available for inspection by the general public during regular business hours in the offices of the PZB Department. - B. All amendments to the Official Zoning Map are approved by the Wellington Council.
+The PZB Director shall ensure the Official Zoning Map reflects approved amendments within seven (7) business days from the effective date. - C. Drafting and clerical errors or omissions may be corrected at any time, but no such corrections shall have the effect of amending the Official Zoning Map.